alomrani/ev-charging-rl-attacks/README.md

 ## Training

-Code for training the detection model can be found in train_dnn.py
+*train_dnn.py*: code for training the detection model.

+*train_rl.py*: code for training the RL agent.

-Code for training the RL agent can be found in train_rl.py
+*options.py*: arguments for training the RL agent.

+*options1.py*: arguments for training the detection model.

 ## Datasets

-The training/validation/testing datasets for the RL agent can be found in the train/val/test_rl.pt files
+The training/validation/testing datasets for the RL agent can be found in the *rl_datasets* directory

-The datasets for the detection models can be found in dnn_datasets directory
+The datasets for the detection models can be found in *dnn_datasets* directory

 Each sample in these datasets contains a SoC sequence of an EV over the period of 24 hours (reported every 30 min).
-Therefore, each sample is of size 49 including the label (whether the sample is malicious or not)
+Therefore, **each sample is of size 49 including the label i.e. whether the sample is malicious or not**

 ## RL Environment